rlmoser99/design_patterns/strategy/strategy_notes.md

 - Computing taxes for residents of different states.

 **Other Examples:**
-- Do Coffee for Fun
+- Do Coffee for Fun ???
 - Make Camp Schedules for Different Age Groups
+- Same Schedule that goes to parent & to the teachers. (not showing bathroom and snack?)
+-

 **"Real World" Examples:**
 -